DeadlyArtist/MinecraftProgression/README.md

 ### Gameplay
 *REI*: Make use of [REI](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items) to see all the recipes, what the upgrades can do, and to spot untasted gourmet foods.
 *Prepare for Death*: You will likely die.
 Often.
-Therefore, it is recommended to play with a backpack mod, and try to enchant it with soulbound as early as possible.
+Therefore, it is recommended to play with a backpack mod (such as [Sophisticated Backpacks](https://www.curseforge.com/minecraft/mc-mods/sophisticated-backpacks-unofficial-fabric-port)), and to enchant your backpack with soulbound as early as possible.
 *Be a Gourmet*: Find and eat as much different gourmet food as you can get your hands on to increase your max health.
 *Enchant your Gear*: Try to enchant your gear with protection and sharpness as early as possible to get a headstart over your enemies.
 You can find good enchantments by killing monsters with a rank or by fishing with a good rod (a high lure enchantment is recommended).
 *Fixed Anvil*: Applying enchantments now costs a fair price, regardless in which order you apply them, even if you already have a lower level of the enchantment applied.
 Additionally, anvils no longer break, and many enchantments now allow you to merge them in the anvil beyond their usual limit.